- The Washington Times - Thursday, February 12, 2026

-Senate Democrats blocked two separate Department of Homeland Security funding bills on Thursday, saying they will not give immigration enforcement agencies another penny without an overhaul of the methods agents are using to carry out the administration’s deportation agenda.
+Senate Democrats blocked two Department of Homeland Security funding bills Thursday, saying they will not give immigration enforcement agencies another penny without an overhaul of the methods agents use to carry out the Trump administration’s deportation agenda.

-The impasse means that DHS will shut down midnight Friday, when its current stopgap funding expires.
-But most department functions are considered essential and will continue with a smaller subset of employees forced to work without pay.
+The impasse means the department will shut down at midnight Friday, when its current stopgap funding expires.
+Most department functions are considered essential and will continue with a smaller subset of employees forced to work without pay.

 “The employees who work there shouldn’t be held hostage in a government shutdown,” said Senate Majority Leader John Thune, South Dakota Republican.